Skip to content

 Stalled pilots restarted or got retired.
 Headcount plans rewrote around output.
 The Head of AI led a real org.
 The board stopped asking "what about AI" and started asking "what's next."

 A 3 to 4 week diagnostic that maps the organizational redesign required to ship AI past the pilot stage.
 Anchored in Bain's headcount-to-output decoupling thesis and Anthropic's manager-IC compression principle.
-Deliverables are three artifacts: a decision-flow map, an AI-native role design, and a 90-day execution plan.
+Deliverables are four artifacts: a decision-flow map, a tribal-knowledge inventory, an AI-native role design, and a 90-day execution plan.
 Not a strategy deck.
 The redesign in writing.

-$7-12k, scoped against company size, surface area, and number of stakeholders.
+Scoped against company size, surface area, and number of stakeholders.
 3 to 4 weeks end to end.
-Three artifacts delivered.
+Four artifacts delivered.
 Quoted in writing within 48 hours of the discovery call.

 COOs, VPs of Ops, and CEOs in one of three buckets: pilots shipped but stalled (pilot purgatory), board pressure but no pilots yet, or a Head of AI in seat who needs a peer-altitude org redesign to lead from.
 Mid-market service firms, roughly $5M to $200M+ ARR.

-No. It's three artifacts: a decision-flow map, an AI-native role design, and a 90-day execution plan.
+No. It's four artifacts: a decision-flow map, a tribal-knowledge inventory, an AI-native role design, and a 90-day execution plan.
 Your COO and CHRO use them in operating cadence.
 Your CFO uses them in planning.
 Your board sees the output of the redesign, not the deck about it.

 No. Build happens inside Fractional Head of AI Transformation or Scoped AI Build.
 The audit tells you what to build, in what order, and why.